DP-Image: Differential Privacy for Image Data in Feature Space: Experiments

-Comparing the heat maps shown in Fig.~\ref{fig: delta_f distance} (b) and Fig.~\ref{fig: Confidence_Heatmap}, we can conclude that there is a strong correlation between the distance value and confidence values.
-In more detail, two images with a relatively small distance will lead to a relatively large confidence value, and vice versa.
-For example, the distance between image $\#11$ and image $\#17$ is 8336 as shown in Fig.~\ref{fig: delta_f distance} (b), which implies a high similarity as corroborated by the confidence value of 22\% as shown in Fig.~\ref{fig: Confidence_Heatmap}.
-Additionally, the similarity score of faces from two different persons are at most 31\% among the 20 example images (14446, $\#6$ and $\#7$ ), which gives an important reference value of the threshold that uses to identify different persons.
-As ArcFace uses a similar scheme, we will not go into details here.
+After that, we make experiments for ISS metric.
+In Fig.~\ref{fig:MSscore}, we generate DP-images on FFHQ dataset under different settings and get the Microsoft API confidence scores.
+The average Microsoft API confidence scores decrease to lower than $50$ within the first $5$ iteration for all $\sigma$.
+Basically, Microsoft API uses confidence score $50$ as a threshold for image identity.

-Then we conducted quantitative evaluation on the dataset using the two privacy evaluation metrics introduced in \ref{subsub: metrics}: ISS and FPPSR.
-For each metric, we use both ArcFace and Microsoft Azure Face Recognition API.
-We ran 100 times for each $\Delta f/ \epsilon$ and averaged the confidence scores of all images.
+Then we attack IDPI with one state-of-the-art face recognition system ArcFace.
+ArcFace uses DNN (e.g. Resnet) to extract images features and then measure the distance between different features by using Additive Angular Margin Loss.
+Nowadays, ArcFace is one of the top face recognition model in deep learning area and being implement in many applications.
+Our results (see Fig.~\ref{fig:ARCscore})show that IDPI can reduce the average ArcFace score to lower than 0.31, which is the empirical threshold in using ArcFace as face identifier, within $5$ iterations for all $\sigma$.

-Fig. \ref{fig: ConfidenceVSEpsilon} illustrates the relationship between $\Delta f/\epsilon$ and ISS.
-For the Microsoft API, the ISS is calculated by dividing the confidence score by 100.
-It can be seen that the similarity between the original image and the generated image decreases as the amount of noise increases.
+Besides, the average confidence scores and the ArcFace score are stable at around $18$ and $0.09$ respectively in the following iterations, which indicates a way of choosing better IDPI parameters in practical.

-Fig. \ref{fig: FPPSR} shows the relationship between $\Delta f/\epsilon$ and FPPSR.
-The threshold of recognizing as the same person for Microsoft API is ISS$>0.5$ and for ArcFace is ISS$>0.3$, as recommended.
-As shown in the figure, when $\Delta f/ \epsilon = 0.2$, the identities of most images are unchanged.
-And majority of the identities will change when $\Delta f/ \epsilon = 1$.
+Next, we conducted quantitative evaluation on the dataset using FPPSR privacy evaluation metric introduced in \ref{subsub: metrics}.
+We evaluate our method on both ArcFace and Microsoft Azure Face Recognition APIs.
+We make the same settings with ISS metric and count the success rate by using the threshold introduced in previous experiments (i.e. Microsoft Azure Face Recognition API: $50$, ArcFace: $0.31$).
+Fig.~\ref{fig:FPPSR} shows that the FPPSR stable at over $99\%$ for both models.